willem-vanheemstrasystems/javascript-headstart2/ES5_Part01/README.md

 referring to versions of the language, people say ECMAScript.
 The current version of JavaScript is ECMAScript 5; ECMAScript 6 is currently being developed.

+JavaScript enables a programming style that is a mixture of functional programming (higher-order functions; built-in map, reduce, etc.) and object-oriented programming (objects, inheritance).

 ###Syntax

 ###Variables and Assignment